Stefan Nguyen

 Stefan Nguyen (Nguyễn Tuấn Tú Stefan; born 24 February 1992) is a retired Vietnamese-Swedish professional basketball player for the Hanoi Buffaloes of the VBA and Saigon Heat of the ABL.
 He is a VBA champion 2016 with Da Nang Dragons.
 He is a member of the Vietnamese Men's National Team and represented them last in the SEA GAMES 30 in the Philippines.
 Stefan holds two passports.
 Swedish and Vietnamese.
 His parents are Vietnamese immigrants.

 Early career

 Stefan was born in a small town city of Ängelholm in southern Sweden.
 Raised by his parents always speaking Vietnamese at home, he is today fluent speaking in it.
 Prior playing professionally in Vietnam, he was a member of the top basketball high school Luleå Riksbasket Gymnasium and also selected to play for the Swedish junior national team program from age of Under 15 to Under 20.
-During his youth years and being considered one of the best Swedish talents he played against several NBA players of today such as Jonas Valanciunas, Enes Kanter, Dario Saric, Rudy Gobert and more.
+During his youth years and being considered one of the best Swedish talents he played against several NBA players of today such as Jonas Valančiūnas, Enes Kanter, Dario Šarić, Rudy Gobert and more.